 This may sound silly, but it works

-The only way to overcome the problem with any icing/confectioner’s sugar, that has not been ground finely enough, is to pass the dry icing/confectioners sugar through a very fine sieve.
+The only way to overcome the problem with any icing/confectioner’s sugar, that has not been ground finely enough, is to pass the dry icing/confectioners sugar through a very fine sieve or even grind it again yourself in a coffee grinder.

 If you are making Royal icing that is going to be used for piping with fine tubes, then use a NEW ladies nylon stocking, stretch it over a bowl and pass the icing/confectioner’s sugar through it.